 - Satellite TV

 Breakfast is deliciously unconventional, with options including sweet lassi, homemade granola, and a choice of toppings for porridge (the poached apricots and pistachios were heavenly).
-All this is followed by a smorgasbord of cooked items - everything from wild boar bacon, and venison and damson sausage, to vegan black pudding and homemade baked beans.
+All this is followed by a smorgasbord of cooked items - excellent local sausages and bacon, as well as a secret recipe black pudding.
 Plus eggs from their own hens. (served from 8:30-9:30am).

 - Children's meals